Pueblo's Firecracker 5k

 Pueblo, United States • 4 Jul 2026

-The course runs along the Arkansas River Trail and includes one water station on course plus one at the finish.
-Course rules note that pets are not allowed.
-Strollers are permitted but participants are warned about dirt terrain and a narrow concrete hill; stroller users are advised to start at the back and to pass carefully on narrow sections.
+Course rules state that pets are not allowed.
+Strollers are permitted, but participants are advised that the course includes dirt terrain and a narrow concrete hill.
+Strollers are suggested to start at the back for safety.

 Race information